-Borrowing - products available from age 18
+Borrowing products - what’s available

-Below are some of the most common forms of borrowing.
+Below are some common forms of borrowing:

 When should you borrow?

 There is a school of thought which argues that debt can be classed as either good debt or bad debt.

 Good debt – any borrowing that enables you to make money or improve your prospects in the long term, such as buying a car so that you can travel to work, or a student loan, can be good debt, but only if you are sure you can afford the repayments and it does not leave you short at the end of the month..